ossrs/srs-docs/src/pages/faq-oryx.md

 ls -lh /data/srs-s3-bucket
 ```

-> Note: It is essential to restart the SRS Stack after mounting the storage to access the mounted directory.
+> Note: It is essential to restart the Oryx after mounting the storage to access the mounted directory.

-Next, in the SRS Stack recording settings, choose `Setup Recording Rules > Post Processing > Copy Record File`, and
+Next, in the Oryx recording settings, choose `Setup Recording Rules > Post Processing > Copy Record File`, and
 enter the folder `/data/srs-s3-bucket`.
 This way, after the recording file is generated, it will be copied to
 the S3 storage, and the file path in the S3 storage generally should be: